gerardodavidlopezcastillo/TF_FN-SecurityGroups_Public/README.md

+# TF_FN-SecurityGroupsForEach_Public
+## **Description Details:**

+This repository explores the usage of the for_each meta-argument in Terraform, along with the toset and tomap functions, to efficiently create and manage security groups in AWS.
+From configuring SSH traffic to web access rules, optimize your infrastructure configurations.

 # Terraform for_each Meta-Argument with Functions toset, tomap
 ## Step-00: Pre-requisite Note
 - We are using the `default vpc` in `us-east-1` region